tommyettinger/colorful-gdx/README.md

 ### Oklab

 So, IPT is great when comparing the hues of colors, but isn't optimal when comparing their lightness, or their chroma (how close or far from being gray they are).
+YCwCm isn't great at either.
+RGB doesn't compare lightness easily at all.
+How about something new, then?
 The similar, much newer color space Oklab, by Björn Ottosson, was introduced in [this recent blog post](https://bottosson.github.io/posts/oklab/), and seeks to remedy the mismatch between hue and the other aspects of color comparison.
-It has the components L (lightness), A (one chromatic channel, roughly describing how cool or warm a color is, with high values closer to magenta and low values closer to green), and B (the other chromatic channel, also in a sense describing something like cool to warm, but with high values closer to orange and low values closer to blue).
+It has the components L (lightness), A (one chromatic channel, roughly describing how cool or warm a color is, with high values closer to red and low values closer to cyan), and B (the other chromatic channel, also in a sense describing something like cool to warm, but with high values closer to yellow and low values closer to blue).
 It's like a slightly-rotated version of IPT or YCwCm.
 The main benefits of Oklab are for comparing colors, where you can use a standard Euclidean distance, and for making smooth gradients.
 It may also be a slight bit faster than IPT_HQ, even though its calculations are extremely similar, because Oklab uses a fast approximation of cube root when it's processed by Java, where IPT_HQ uses a slightly slower call to `Math.pow()` with